 The gNB-CU receives a RLF report associated to an LTM mobility event from the UE or via the Failure indication message over Xn.
 The gNB-CU performs initial analysis and in case of failure due to inappropriate cell switch triggering may forward the RLF report to the last serving gNB-DU in case of too late LTM, or to the source gNB-DU in case of too early LTM or LTM to wrong cell.

+The gNB-CU may signal UE history information to the target DU for the future LTM cell switch preparations, when notifying the target DU about the current initiation of the cell switch command to the UE.